kujilabs/pg_audit/README.md

 # PgAudit

-TODO: Write a gem description
+Audit and Readonly capabilities for a Postgres Database

 ## Installation